 The 5,500 small incorporated child daycare businesses in the U.S. had average annual payrolls of about $50,000.
 The overall average annual payroll of U.S. child daycare centers was a little more than $262,100.

 Salaries and wages are the start of your costs of running a daycare center.
-You also have fixed costs like occupancy and insurance, one-time costs like furnishings, and costs that will go up and down, like your utilities, transportation, food, and supplies.
+You also have fixed expenses like occupancy and daycare insurance cost, one-time costs like furnishings, and costs that will go up and down, like your utilities, transportation, food, and supplies.